Icinga/icinga2/doc/6-object-types.md

 > be removed in future versions.

-External interfaces like Icinga Web 2 require everything except `DbCatCheck` which is the default value if `categories` is not set.
+External interfaces like Icinga Web 2 require everything except `DbCatCheck` and `DbCatLog` which is the default value if `categories` is not set.

 ## <a id="objecttype-idopgsqlconnection"></a> IdoPgSqlConnection